GTK’s Quality Policy

 - Appendices and reference material

 The ISO 9001 2015 quality system standard is applied in all production-related activities, such as mapping and measuring, and the mineral technology laboratory’s research and process operations, among others.
 The quality system describes the flow of GTK’s processes so that everything related to customer service, the reliability and efficiency of operations, and environmental protection is defined to meet the requirements of the standard.
+An external auditor has granted ISO 9001:2015 quality certification to GTK’s Circular Economy Solutions unit.

 Quality system documents